 The function $g_z(x)$, $x\in\bbR$, in Lemma \ref{lB.1} should be viewed as a smooth version of a step function approaching $\pm 1$ as $x \to \pm \infty$.
 In this context we also note that compactness for operators of the type

 was proved in \cite[Theorem\ 7.3]{Pu01}.

-{\bf Acknowledgments.} We are indebted to Alan Carey, Alexander Gomilko, Alexander Pushnitski, Arnd Scheel, Barry Simon, and Alexander Strohmaier for helpful discussions.
+{\bf Acknowledgments.} We are indebted to Alan Carey, Alexander Gomilko, Galina Levitina, Alexander Pushnitski, Arnd Scheel, Barry Simon, and Alexander Stroh\-maier for helpful discussions.
 We are particularly grateful to Alan Carey for his steadfast support of this project.